Jkianboringot/PingBack/blueprint.md

 # Step 1 data base
     1.create ui with admin lte
-        -becuase am loss and dont know how to do without looking at shit first
+        -becuase am loss and dont know how to do without looking at shit first✔
+        - i will actaully just make this just like 2.connect to controller

 # Step 2 data base
     1.table user,post,comment✔